Categories

 Monitor RAM presence check has failed!

-Means that start and/or end of SoC's RAM cannot be accessed correctly.
+This means that the start and/or end of the SoC's RAM cannot be accessed correctly.
 This can happen due to an unstable debug session or when SoC is configured in such a way that it does not allow RAM access.
 This could also happen when ECC needs special initialization.
 Try to set On-chip RAM Initialization to Always in CPU Options.

 Operation is not allowed!
 Check device configuration!